bhaptics/TactUnrealEngine4/Plugins/HapticsManager/Documentation/README.md

 * When setting up the project, make sure to set the Minimum and Target SDKs to greater than Version 18, as the plugin requires at least these versions to function.
 * To best support Mobile devices, the device management functionality is incorporated into the Mobile SDK.
 As such, a settings option needs to be included to allow users to pair haptic devices with their Android device.
   * Example setting UIs are provided with the plugin under HapticsManager Content > Blueprints > UMG > AndroidUI with the HapticSettingUI and HapticSettingUI_Dark as examples of UIs and their functionality.
-  * You can also use the blueprint HapticDeviceUI_World_BP for a world ui example
+  * You can also use the blueprint HapticDeviceUI_World_BP for a world ui example.
 * If you wish to create your own setting ui, please check the AndroidHapticLibrary.h file for main functions for the android library.
 * A summary for the flow of how to get the devices is as follows:
   * Start scanning so that devices can be found.